JuanFMontesinos/fsd50k/README.md

 # What's this repo for
 Surf throughout the mess of metadata files without spending hours of your life.
+It aggregates together metadata, additional metadata, track properties (duration, sampling rate, number of frames, number of channels) and splits the comma-separated labels into proper lists.

 1-click download of the [FSD50K dataset](https://annotator.freesound.org/fsd/release/FSD50K/).
 Easy function to create a dataframe with all the metadata of the dataset.

 ## How to use
 1. Download the dataset by `bash fsd50k.sh path_to_destination` (linux only)